 Lower back pain is one of the most common ailments in the world.
 In fact, an NPR poll revealed that over half of people had to cope with back pain at some time in the last 12 months.
 The most shocking part of the survey was that nearly 40% of patients who went to the doctor for back pain walked away with prescription painkillers.
 Why is this still the number 1 back pain treatment?

 In April of 2016, The JAMA Network published a special communication from the CDC that provided guidelines for doctors on the prescribing of opioids for back pain and other chronic pain conditions.
-The recommendation that was cited as being of “primary importance” was to use nonopioid therapy whenever possible.
+They recommended the use of use nonopioid therapy whenever possible.

 The report highlighted many of the concerns surrounding the use of opioids for chronic pain management including the following:

 Is it really possible that 40% of patients who sought medical care for back pain were experiencing symptoms that made opioid treatment worth these risks?
 Other common treatments included injections, surgery, steroids, and over-the-counter pain meds.
 Are there any natural options available?

 Some of the natural recommendations provided by doctors include:

 Other alternative therapies included chiropractic.
 However, general chiropractors often do not address an often-overlooked problem with the spine.
 That’s why we want to introduce you to upper cervical chiropractic.

 When the top bones of the spine (C1 and C2) become misaligned, the entire back is affected.
 Changes take place through the spine to keep the head balanced, and this can lead to uneven shoulders, hips, and legs lengths.
 Where the greatest compensation takes place is often the location pain appears.
 So while your lower or mid back may be hurting, an upper cervical misalignment might be the underlying source of the pain.